Understanding cancer statistics - incidence, survival, mortality

-Disease free survival means everyone with that type of cancer who is alive and well (without a recurrence of their cancer) 5 years after diagnosis.
+Disease free survival means everyone with that type of cancer who is alive.
+And whose cancer hasn't come back (recurred) 5 years after diagnosis.

 Mortality means the number of people who have died.
 It is often written as the number of people who have died of cancer per 100,000 people in the general population.